Kund1994/Text-Classification-of-News-Headlines-using-Naives-Bayes-Classification/README.md

 #### 6. Follow the steps in the notebook

-Thesteps in the notebook should allow you to understand how to download the dataset, create a model that uses Naives Bayes Classification and then visualize it using a Confusion Matrix and Heat map.
+The steps in the notebook should allow you to understand how to download the dataset, create a model that uses Naive Bayes Classification and then visualize it using a Confusion Matrix and Heat map.

 Finally you should be able to test the model and check it's accuracy.